karunakarrao/DevOps/Ansible/Ansible-notes.md

 Q. What is Ansible?
 --------------------------------------------
-Ansible is an Open source.
-Ansible is a configuration management and orchestration utility.
+Ansible is an Open source configuration management and orchestration utility.
 Ansible Automates and standardizes configuration of remote hosts and virtual machines. we can start and shutdown of applications. we can Performs rolling updates with zero downtime. it built on **Python**. it support Vagrant and Jenkins.

 Q. What are Ansible Limitations?
 --------------------------------------------